Gottfried Wilhelm Becker

-Gottfried Wilhelm Becker (22 February 1778 – 17 January 1854) was a German physician and writer.
+Gottfried Wilhelm Becker (22 February 1778 – 17 January 1854) was a German medical doctor and writer.

 Biography

 Becker was born and died in Leipzig.
 He translated some of Cooper's novels and Le mie prigioni (My Prisons) by Silvio Pellico.
 By his literary labors he accumulated $40,000.
 His son Karl Ferdinand, an organist and writer on musical topics, added a house worth $7,000 to this sum, and the whole was dedicated to the establishment of an educational and charitable institution for the blind in Leipzig.